Toshio Tada, President

 Sales on an accrual basis

 *Units: ¥mn.
-Net profit is profit attributable to owners of parent (the same applies for net income hereinafter).
+Quarterly net profit is quarterly net profit attributable to owners of parent (the same applies for net profit hereinafter).

 (2) Business Segment Trends